APRashedAhmed/hierarchical-generalization/README.md

 </div>

-Code that implements the task described in Collins, Frank (2016) task in [Neural signature of hierarchically structured expectations predictsclustering and transfer of rule sets in reinforcement learning][1].
+Code that implements the task described in Collins, Frank (2016) task in [Neural signature of hierarchically structured expectations predicts clustering and transfer of rule sets in reinforcement learning][1].
 The package can be installed for general reuse and extension.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->